 2. Sweep him down on his back

-As we mentioned before, wrestlers are known for being strong, explosive, and having the ability to quickly recover from takedowns.
+As we mentioned before, wrestlers are known for being strong, explosive, and able to recover from takedowns quickly.
 They struggle with all their might to get out of the unfavorable position on the floor.
-Accordingly, every wrestler feels uncomfortable when he is on the floor on his back.
+Accordingly, every wrestler feels uncomfortable on the floor on his back.
 When the wrestler is on his back he is not in his natural position, which allows the Jiu-Jitsu fighter to attack.
-Although it is almost impossible to sweep a wrestler to the floor because they train to stay on their feet, sweeping attempts can be used to open up new attack areas.
+Although it is almost impossible to sweep a wrestler to the floor because they train to stay on their feet, sweeping attempts can open up new attack areas.
 If you get the chance, to sweep the wrestler down, this is certainly one of the best positions you could possibly find as a physically weaker fighter.

 3. Come from behind

 The wrestler will do anything to keep his back from touching the floor.
 He will instinctively put himself in the position of a turtle if he is knocked to the ground, thereby opening his back.
-With this, Jiu-Jitsu fighter has the opportunity to come from behind and attack from a superior position.
+With this, Jiu-Jitsu fighter can come from behind and attack from a superior position.

 4. Slow down the pace

-One way of slowing down the pace against a usually more prepared and relentless wrestler is through entanglement.
+One way to slow the pace against a usually more prepared and relentless wrestler is through entanglement.
 If they only get a moment of space, rest assured that they will explode and instinctively try to reach a superior position.
-However, you can significantly slow the fight down and make him tired by using various interlacing procedures.
+However, using various interlacing procedures, you can significantly slow the fight and make him tired.

 5. Use their dynamics to take advantage of the openings

-Once you have a wrestler at a disadvantage, they will do everything they can to explode out of it.
+Once a wrestler is at a disadvantage, they will do everything they can to escape it.
 Take advantage of these openings and turn them into a spin on the back.
 Don’t worry, you won’t have to wait long for their move.
 Use it and when you have them in your field remember that you should always fake with one submission and then go for another to subdue them.

 6. Go for the choke

-Many wrestlers are not even aware of the possibility of choking, as this is generally not something they are prepared for.
-Unlike other submissions, it is much harder to get out of a deep GI choke.
+Many wrestlers are unaware of the possibility of choking, as this is generally not something they are prepared for.
+Unlike other submissions, getting out of a deep GI choke is much harder.

 7. Get them tired

-When wrestling with a wrestler you must expect that he will try and probably succeed in overpowering you.
+When wrestling with a wrestler, you must expect that he will try and probably succeed in overpowering you.
 So you have to implement other techniques.
-When you put him at a disadvantage, he will spend a lot of energy to get out of it, while you need very little to undo his attempts, if of course, you know what you are doing.
+When you put him at a disadvantage, he will spend a lot of energy to get out of it, while you need very little to undo his attempts, if you know what you are doing.

 How Can a Wrestler Beat a Jiu-Jitsu Fighter